Hometown: Cape Town, South Africa

 Following her storybook end to her collegiate racing, Dominique signed an endorsement deal with adidas, before competing in her first Olympic Games in Rio de Janeiro, Brazil.
 At Rio, Dominique finished 21st in the 10000m final, setting a new personal best.

 Since joining the professional ranks, Dominique has improved year after year.
 In 2017 and 2018, Dominique set a total of five national indoor records in the 1500m, mile and 3000m.
 In March 2018, Dominique represented South Africa in both the 1500m and 3000m at the IAAF World Indoor Championships in Birmingham, England.

-Her daily running companion is her rescue dog Bailey who follows every race on TV.
+Whenever Dominique isn't traveling the world, her daily running companion is her rescue dog Bailey who follows every race on TV.